danrot/master-thesis/03_implementation.md

 an implementation of xUnit for PHP, which is a collective name for the shared architecture of testing frameworks across all major programming languages.
-The architecture was introduced by Kent Beck with SUnit for SmallTalk, and the best known implementation today is JUnit for Java. [see @fowler2006]
+The architecture was introduced by Kent Beck with SUnit for SmallTalk, and the best known implementation today is JUnit for Java [see @fowler2006].

 The PHPCR API tests are implemented in PHPUnit.
 This repository contains, among others, two very important directories.
 The first one is the `fixtures`